proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 Crypto devices define their functionality through two mechanisms, global device features and algorithm capabilities.
-Global devices features identify device wide level features which are applicable to the whole device such as the device having hardware acceleration or supporting symmetric Crypto operations,
+Global devices features identify device wide level features which are applicable to the whole device such as the device having hardware acceleration or supporting symmetric and/or asymmetric Crypto operations.

-The capabilities mechanism defines the individual algorithms/functions which the device supports, such as a specific symmetric Crypto cipher or authentication operation.
+The capabilities mechanism defines the individual algorithms/functions which the device supports, such as a specific symmetric Crypto cipher, authentication operation or Authenticated Encryption with Associated Data (AEAD) operation.

 Device Features